-Where security is taken on personal or movable property, unless the borrower's operations are localized in one province, the lender may have to effect registrations in a number of jurisdictions across (or even outside) Canada in order to protect its security interest, since personal property security is primarily (although not exclusively) under provincial jurisdiction.
+Where security is taken on personal or movable property, a lender may have to effect registrations in a number of jurisdictions across (or even outside) Canada in order to protect its security interest, since personal property security is primarily (although not exclusively) under provincial jurisdiction.

 Ontario's Personal Property Security Act is modelled on Article 9 of the U.S. Uniform Commercial Code.
 All other Canadian common law provinces have similar, but not identical, legislation.
-With some exceptions, the Act applies to every transaction which in substance creates a security interest, including a lease that secures payment or performance of an obligation, and any lease of goods with a term of more than one year.
-To perfect its security interest, a secured party must either take control of the property secured or register a financing statement at a searchable computerized registry depending on the type of collateral.
-Further registrations are required in certain circumstances, such as a debtor name change or a transfer of collateral and to effect a renewal.
+With some exceptions, the Act applies to every transaction that in substance creates a security interest, including a lease that secures payment or performance of an obligation, and any lease of goods with a term of more than one year.
+To perfect its security interest, a secured party must either take control of the property secured or register a financing statement at a searchable computerized registry, depending on the type of collateral.
+Further registrations are required in certain circumstances, such as a debtor name change or a transfer of collateral, and to effect a renewal.

 The Civil Code of Québec generally provides for a single form of consensual security: the hypothec.
-A hypothec is a charge on movable (personal) or immovable (real) property (which may include future property) which is granted to guarantee the performance of any obligation (present or future) and subsists so long as such obligation continues to exist.
-Security interests created by hypothecs are set up against third parties by publication in registries established for that purpose or by the secured party taking delivery or control of the property secured.
-Further publications are required in certain circumstances, such as a debtor name change, and Québec has rules relating to the timing of registration and to the execution and form of security that can differ from those applicable in the other Canadian provinces.
+A hypothec is a charge on movable (personal) or immovable (real) property that is granted to guarantee the performance of any present or future obligation and subsists only so long as such obligation continues to exist.
+The security created by a hypothec is set up against third parties by the registration of a notice in registries established for that purpose or by the secured party taking delivery or control of the secured property.
+Further publications are required in certain circumstances, such as a debtor name change.
+Québec has rules relating to the timing of registration and to the execution and form of security that can differ from those applicable in the other Canadian provinces.

 The federal government has authority to legislate over personal property security in limited areas such as shipping, railways and certain security taken by Canadian banks.
-Although the federal intellectual property statutory schemes do not deal comprehensively with the taking of security interests, security agreements can generally be filed against intellectual property with the Canadian Intellectual Property Office ("CIPO").
+Although the federal intellectual property statutory schemes do not deal comprehensively with the taking of security interests, security agreements can generally be filed against intellectual property with the Canadian Intellectual Property Office.
 If a debtor's intellectual property is of significant value, a lender will generally register security against it both provincially and federally.